CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 (printed at submission time).

-Once you're satisfied that the job runs as it should, you can run in the real `gpu` queue that allows for jobs longer than 15 minutes.
+Once you're satisfied that the job runs as it should, you can run in the real `gpu` partition that allows for jobs longer than 15 minutes.
+Just edit the `run.sh` file to change the partition to `gpu`.

 [OOD]: http://openondemand.org/